lapatel22/ChIP-wrangler-repo/README.md

 ### Required arguments:

-- paired-end or single end
+- genome_dir: the path to the BWA-indexed genome

 ### Optional arguments:

 - threads
+- paired-end or single end
 - seed length (for short reads)

 ### Outputs